•

 2. Production/editing process

-The Assistant Editor coordinates this stage, mediating between authors, the graphic designer, and copy editors, while managing deadlines, and keeping the Editor-in-Chief fully informed.
+The Assistant Editor coordinates this stage, mediating between authors, the graphic designer, and copy editors, while managing deadlines and keeping the Editor-in-Chief fully informed.

 3. Publication and finalization

-The Editor-in-Chief is responsible for defining the cover image of each issue in dialogue with the team, drafting the editorial, and ensuring compliance with the journal’s regular publication schedule: two issues per year, released at the end of May and November.
+The Editor-in-Chief is responsible for defining the cover image of each issue in dialogue with the editorial team, drafting the editorial, and ensuring compliance with the journal’s regular publication schedule: two issues per year, released at the end of May and November.
 Since 2023, Tipití has consistently maintained this rhythm.

 { top }